What is an End-of-Life doula?

 So then, what does a Doula do?

-Our doulas are specially trained non-medical health care professionals.
+Doulas are specially trained non-medical health care professionals.
 They are specifically trained in end of life care.
 The doulas offer suggestions for comfort to the patient and family.
-They provide support to the family and patient during all phases of care.
-They are professionals who support the family and patient through the often times stressful journey.
+They provide support to the family and patient during all phases of care in what can be a very distressing time.

 Can I leave my loved one in your care?